BHARGAV15008/FinAutojobs-A-Job-Portal/OTP_VERIFICATION_SYSTEM.md

 - **Guidance message**: "You can verify your phone number later in your profile settings"

 ### **Enhanced Messaging:**
-- **Email**: "Email verification is required for account activation"
+- **Email**: "Email is required • Verification is optional"
 - **Phone**: "Phone number is required • Verification is optional"
+- **Email Skip**: "📧 Email verification is optional but recommended for account recovery and notifications"
-- **Skip**: "📱 Phone verification is optional but recommended for enhanced security and account recovery"
+- **Phone Skip**: "📱 Phone verification is optional but recommended for enhanced security and account recovery"

 ## 📱 **Registration Flow**